Best Registration, Application, Booking, and Request Form Templates for Teams and Businesses

 Use a booking or request form when timing, availability, or follow-up matters.
 These forms are not about approving someone — they’re about coordinating logistics and confirming details before the work begins.

 Use a lead capture or contact form when your goal is to start a conversation or qualify interest.
 These forms sit at the top of the funnel, before any commitment is made on either side.
+Keep them short: 3–4 fields is almost always enough.

 Use a feedback form after a workflow has completed its cycle.
 Feedback is the closing step, not the opening one — but it connects directly back to the forms that started the interaction.
+Send it within 24 hours for the best response rate.

 If you’re still not sure, start with the simplest template that covers your required fields and add complexity from there.
 A shorter form almost always gets more completions than a longer one.